InflictedPDNK/uFeed/README.md

 In terms of third-party libs, only two is used: ButterKnife and OkHTTP.
 ButterKnife was chosen last minute to simply save on time and keep code neat.
 OkHTTP is generally a standard these days, as it provides very reliable and convenient layer for networking, both for configuration and request/response handling.
 It is wrapped though, so can be interchanged with something else.

 ## Considerations

--As icons didn't work for me, I generate tile colors for entries based on hash of title.
+- As icons didn't work for me, I generate tile colors for entries based on hash of title.
--User-agent given in the description was causing troubles (403 errors).
-It is not used now (OkHTTP manages agent internally) -Caching is achieved through OkHTTP interfaces.
+- User-agent given in the description was causing troubles (403 errors).
+It is not used now (OkHTTP manages agent internally)
+- Caching is achieved through OkHTTP interfaces.
 I enabled disk cache for it, and internally it follow conditional get requests.
--MainActivity is a straightforward implementation without any MVP or other fancy patterns.
+- MainActivity is a straightforward implementation without any MVP or other fancy patterns.
 Any of those would over-engineer this simple task.
 Moreover, it was suggested the UI is not the focus of the challenge.

 ## Things I wish I'd done
 Due to the lack of time, I didn't finish certain things I wanted originally.
 This is a list of them, along with those needing revisiting.